 There are quite a few stories out there about the former Derby County manager's reckless gambling habits.
 A regular visitor to Manchester235 (just like his once city-wide rival Mario Balotelli), Rooney reportedly lost in excess of £500,000 in just a couple of hours, chasing losses on his favourite casino games, roulette and blackjack.

 In addition to this, Rooney reportedly faced an FA investigation in 2006 that looked into accusations that he lost £700,000 in a secret gambling ring comprised of England players.

 In more recent times Rooney has opened up about his gambling problems and has advocated for safer and responsible gambling.

 Wherever Mario Balotelli goes, chaos and controversy often follows.
 Over the years Super Mario has gained a reputation for some outlandish antics.

-Some of Balotelli's stunts include driving into a women's prison in Italy "for a look around", being sent shopping by his mother to buy essential items for his new home, only to return with a trampoline and a Vespa, setting said home on fire having set off fireworks in his bathroom and becoming the face of a firework safety campaign a week later.
+Balotelli's stunts include driving into a women's prison in Italy "for a look around", being sent shopping by his mother to buy essential items for his new home, only to return with a trampoline and a Vespa, setting said home on fire having set off fireworks in his bathroom and becoming the face of a firework safety campaign a week later.

-The story goes that immediately upon leaving the well-known casino he decided to gift the first homeless person he came upon £1,000, effectively altering the course of their life.
+The story goes that immediately upon leaving the iconic casino he decided to gift the first homeless person he came upon £1,000, effectively altering the course of their life.
 The story made national and international news and is now part of that storied Mario Balotelli folklore.